johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 can introduce additional latency and requires explicit configuration at the parent zone level.

-This document proposes a "DNS Opportunistic Transport Signaling" (DNS OTS) mechanism.
-DNS OTS, aka an "OTS Hint" allows an authoritative DNS nameserver to directly convey its transport capabilities as a hint within the Additional section of responses to queries where it identifies itself as an authoritative nameserver for the requested zone.
+This document proposes a new hint-based "DNS Opportunistic Transport Signaling" (DTS) mechanism.
+DTS, aka an "DTS Hint" allows an authoritative DNS nameserver to directly convey its transport capabilities as a hint within the Additional section of responses to queries where it identifies itself as an authoritative nameserver for the requested zone.
 This direct, in-band signaling provides a low-latency discovery path, even when a formal, validated signal is not available.
 Furthermore, this is achieved without any changes to the DNS Protocol.

+The information conveyed by this hint alone signals only the capabilities of the authoritative nameserver serving the zone.
+It does not, therefore, establish a full chain of trust directly to the zone itself and should be considered as insecure.
+It should not be used as a basis of a Strict policy, only to enable Opportunistic transport.
+However, receiving such a signal enables resolvers to immediately attempt to establish an opportunistically encrypted connection to the resolver without further queries being required.

+The focus of this document is the hint-based signaling of transport capabilities, however Section X outlines in detail the specific requirements for how DNSSEC signed authoritatives can provide, and willing resolvers can directly query for, a set of records than can securely provide authentication information for an authoritative nameserver that a resolver could then use to implement a Strict usage policy.

 ## 1.1.
+Confidentiality

+The above text discusses discovery of transport signals and authentication information in queries made by the recursive resolver.
+Those queries may or may not occur over encrypted or authenticated connections.
+Only when all the connections are authenticated are all the queries protected from active surveillance.
+If all the connections are opportunistically encrypted then the queries are protected from passive surveillance.
+Otherwise they may occur in cleartext, or a combination of circumstances may exist.

+Such queries leak the name of the zone that the resolver wishes to ultimately query which in itself can be sensitive.
+During the early stages of the incremental rollout of technologies such as recursive to authoritative encrypted connections it is unlikely that fully confidential discovery will be possible due to the nature of the DNS hierarchy.
+However, if large TLDs and/or those hosted by large CDNs support encrypted transports a significant number of queries from busy resolvers to discovery information on TLD child zones (and below) could be performed confidentially thereby greatly improving the privacy over the current situation.

+## 1.2.
 Prior Art

 An attempt at utilizing more modern, and in particular, more private transports between resolvers and authoritative nameservers was